-This paper was developed by the Green Growth Platform's Industrial Sectors Advisory Council (ACII).
-The Council draws on expertise from European sectoral associations to advise on solutions to the challenges facing Europe's industry when transitioning to a low carbon economy.
-The recommendations have been developed in consultation with the Green Growth Platform's Energy Intensives sectors, which include senior representatives from the aluminum, chemicals, ceramic, metals and paper sectors as well as industrial associations.
+The recommendations herewith have been developed in consultation with the Green Growth Platform's Energy Intensives Advisory Council (ACII), which include senior representatives from the aluminium, chemicals, ceramic, metals and paper sectors.

-The Green Growth Platformi brings together European Ministers from Belgium, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Luxemburg, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, the United Kingdom with business and parliamentarians to catalyse and champion a European policy and economic framework that supports the delivery of an orderly low carbon transition.
-The Green Growth Platform and its four Advisory Councils were established and are managed by the Cambridge Institute for Sustainability Leadershipiii and the Prince of Wales's Corporate Leaders Groupiii.
+The Green Growth Platform brings together European Ministers from BE, DE, DK, EE, FIN, FR, IRL, IT, LUX, NL, NO, PT, SE, SI, SP, UK with business and parliamentarians to catalyse and champion a European policy and economic framework that supports the delivery of an orderly low carbon transition.
+The Green Growth Platform and its four Advisory Councils were established and are managed by the Cambridge Institute for Sustainability Leadership and the Prince of Wales's Corporate Leaders Group.